Never use bend insensitive multimode fiber for test reference cords. Your 850 nm reading will be pessimistic.

 - Press F2 OK when done.

-- Remove the SC connectors from the Input Ports and put the dust caps back on them.
+- Remove the ST connectors from the Input Ports and put the dust caps back on them.

 Never disconnect from the Output Ports.
 Doing so invalidates the reference you just set.

-- Insert one of the SC to SC TRC's into the Input Port on the main unit.
+- Insert one of the ST to ST TRC's into the Input Port on the main unit.

-- Insert the other SC to SC TRC into the Input Port on the remote unit.
+- Insert the other ST to ST TRC into the Input Port on the remote unit.

-- You are now ready to test the fiber link, but before you do, let's check out your TRCs.
-To do this, connect the main and remote units using two singlemode rated SC to SC adapters as shown below.
+- You are now ready to test the fibre link, but before you do, IT IS CRITICAL to check out your TRCs.
+To do this, connect the main and remote units using a singlemode rated ST to ST adapter as shown below.

 - Rotate the dial to AUTOTEST and press TEST.